 The Kitaca Card is Hokkaido’s IC card.
 You can use this to skip purchasing tickets every time you use the the train or bus.
 It’s much like Tokyo’s PASMO or SUICA and Osaka’s ICOCA.
 You can also use it anywhere that accepts IC cards even outside Hokkaido.

-You can buy a Kitaca card via Klook.
+You can buy a Kitaca card in advance online.
 It’s preloaded with ¥1500.
 You can pick it up at the airport or at Sapporo TV Tower, whichever is more convenient.

 JR Pass

 If you’re visiting multiple cities in Japan and you’re staying for at least 7 days, you can save A LOT OF MONEY by getting a Train Pass.
-Klook offers the cheapest JR Passes available.
-If you live in the Philippines, the pass will be delivered to you in 7 days.
+There are available JR Passes online.
+If you live in the Philippines, you’ll find offers that include delivery in 7 days.

 Again, JR Pass is only ideal for those traveling from one city to another.
 If your itinerary involved only Sapporo or Otaru, you don’t need this.
 But if you’re also visiting other cities within or outside Hokkaido, this can mean great savings.